-This post contains affiliate links.
-If you complete a purchase through one of my links I earn a small commission.
+*This post contains affiliate links.
+I receive a commission if you complete a purchase through one of my links.

 If you have been following my Vampire Academy reviews then you know I have a love hate relationship with this series and luckily for my readers I’ll be posting my last two reviews for this series this week.
 You can expect my review of blood promise this Friday.

 In the third installment of the Vampire Academy series Rose and Christian grant us that precious frenemy content I craved!